Safety at Public WiFi Hotspots

 - Turn off any file sharing that you might have.
 Someone could attempt to connect to your computer and read or delete files if security protocols have not been set up correctly.

-- Make sure you are running an up-to-date virus checking software and a firewall to reduce the risks infection and intruders.
+- Make sure you are running an up-to-date virus checking software and always ensure a firewall is active to reduce the risks infection and intruders.